ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 > Hint: cross-platform means targeting multiple platforms like Windows and Linux.

-But first things first, we first need to create a directory that will hold our program files.
+But first things first, we need to create a directory that will hold our program files.
 It is important to be organized.
 Let's name the directory `IntroToDotNet`.
-From a terminal (bash, PowerShell, or cmd), let's start by typing `dotnet new console` which generates a new console application.
+From a terminal (bash, PowerShell, or cmd), let's start by typing `dotnet new console`, which generates a new console application.

 > **Hint:** make sure you are in the right directory.
 > I suggest a structure similar to `[drive]:\Repos\[name of your project]`.